kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I'm curious about the reply, "True, it’s always funny to watch the what do I say now!".
 - What is the "what do I say now?"
 Is everyone watching my every move, every minute of the day?
 - Does she want to say, "sedated-porn-target live stream"?
+- Do they live stream the children from the conservatory too?
 - Even though I do my best to hide it, the constant persecution causes me a lot of stress and anxiety.
 - When I have time to think about what's going on, I have a dull and uncomfortable pain in my arms and shoulders.
 - It feels like I can't move them; I have to push through a force, as if something is holding them down.